March 25, 2019

 Blair spoke with the manuscript curator at the Library of Congress, Barbara Bair, who looked through the often personal letters by O’Keeffe.
 Bair says, “The Arden commission is seen as significant for where it would be shown—a salon for women.
 Women became O’Keeffe’s biggest fans and patrons.
 Arden, who had money, was endorsing her.
 And it was a big success.”

 What might make this more exciting for any fans of O’Keeffe’s is the Library of Congress’s recent efforts to make their collection more available for citizens to visit on their own.
-Hopefully, these will be part of that effort.
+In an email, Bair states that the materials are “available to all adult researchers from any country in the world, who may come to the Library, obtain a library card (a quick and simple procedure) and have free access to the materials in our reading room.”

 Alex Primiani is the associate director of publicity at Melville House.